NativeScript/docs-v7/docs/core-concepts/angular-navigation.md

 In this article we will cover how to do navigation in a NativeScript application using Angular and will provide some practical examples of common mobile navigation patterns.

 The Angular way of doing navigation is using the **Angular Component Router**.
 You can check [this detailed guide on how to use the router](https://angular.io/guide/router).
-From here on we will assume that you are familiar with the basic concepts and will concentrate on the specifics with the implementation in a NativeScript app.
+In this article we will assume that you are familiar with the basic concepts and will concentrate on the specifics with the implementation in a NativeScript app.

 ## NativeScript Router Module